 Size

 Moose are one of North America’s largest land mammals and the deer family’s largest members.
-The largest subspecies is the Alaskan moose growing up to 6 feet tall and weighing 1,600 pounds.
+The largest subspecies is the Alaskan moose growing up to nearly 7 feet tall (from hoof to shoulder) and weighing 1,600 pounds.
 The smallest subspecies is the Shiras moose.
 However, even some individuals can reach 6 feet tall and weigh 1,200 pounds.

 Diet